top of page

 BACKGROUND

-More than a half-century later, Head Start has served more than 36 million American children and continues to support the nation’s most vulnerable families.
-Administered by the U.S. Department of Health and Human Services, Head Start supports more than a million children each year across all 50 states, the District of Columbia, Puerto Rico and the U.S. territories, and various tribal communities, with an annual federal commitment of about $9 billion.
+Administered by the U.S. Department of Health and Human Services, Head Start serves more than a million children each year across all 50 states, the District of Columbia, Puerto Rico and the U.S. territories, and various tribal communities, with an annual federal commitment of about $9 billion.

 THE PROBLEM